levist7/levist7/README.md

 * [App](costofmyconstructionproject.herokuapp.com)

 *Note: Other data science projects are in full-time development.
-They will be avaliable on Github by the end of October '22 to fulfill the requirements of a full-stack datascience certification by Jedha.co.
-It serves as a master's degree in France (BAC+3/4).*
+They will be avaliable on Github by the end of October '22 as a part of a datascience certification by Jedha.co.*

 ## Past coding projects (one day that might be available on Github)
 ➜ Python tool on spectrum compatible record selection and modification with cycle-and-shift algorithm